drshahizan/HPDP/assignment/submission/ass1/ganthegang/case_study1a/readme.md

     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/44.png" width=200>
 </p>
 <div align="center">
-Figure 41: Function of count of fail
+Figure 41: Function of the count of fail
 </div>
 <br>

-12. Those of each record are used to create corresponding scorecard chart with data range on the each respective sheet position.
+12. Those of each record are used to create a corresponding scorecard chart with data range on each respective sheet position.
 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/45.png" width=200>
 </p>
 <div align="center">
-Figure 42: Scorecard chart for the percentage of pass, count of pass, percentage of fail and count of fail students
+Figure 42: Scorecard chart for the percentage of passes, count of passes, percentage of failed and count of failed students
 </div>
 <br>

-13. At the end, all the chart is customized to make it good look.
-For each chart, the chart title are specified and design with different style or color.
-The title of the dashboard is also placed at the upper position.
+13. At the end, all the chart is customized to make it look good.
+For each chart, the chart title is specified and designed with different styles or colours.
+The title of the dashboard is also placed in the upper position.
 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/46.png" width=200>
 </p>
 <div align="center">
-Figure 43: Example of customize key value color for "Min" scorecard chart
+Figure 43: Example of customised key value color for "Min" scorecard chart
 </div>
 <br>